IHF World Men's Handball Championship

 The IHF Men's Handball World Championship has been organized indoor by the International Handball Federation since 1938.

 In the twenty-nine tournaments held, twelve national teams have won the title.
 France is the most successful team with six titles, followed by Sweden, Denmark and Romania with four titles each.

 The current champion is Denmark, which won its fourth consecutive title at the 2025 tournament in Croatia, Denmark and Norway.

 History

 The first indoor championship took place in Germany in 1938, involving four teams from Europe made up of 7 players who competed in a round robin stage to find a winner.
-It wouldn't be until sixteen years later where the second World Championship was held in the country of Sweden.
+The second World Championship was not held until sixteen years later in the country of Sweden.
 Throughout their history, the World Championships have been dominated by European teams, with no medals being won by non-European countries until 2015, by Qatar.
-Over the years, the organization of the World Championships has changed.
+Over the years, the format of the World Championships has changed.
 Initially, there were group games in both the preliminary and main rounds, but since the 1995 edition a knockout system has been applied after the preliminary round.